-Figure 4: Distributions of error rations for with different combinations of size and texture.
+Figure 4: A & C. Distributions of error rations for with different combinations of size and texture.
 “Basket, Congruent” identifies targets with basketball size and basketball texture.
 “Basket, Incongruent” denotes targets with basketball size and tennis ball texture.
 “Tennis, Congruent” indicates targets with tennis ball size and tennis ball texture, and “Tennis, Incongruent” refers to targets with tennis ball size and basketball texture.
 Each small transparent dot represents the error ratio of one trial and participant.
-The fat black dot is the median across all conditions and participant.
+The fat black dot is the mean across all conditions and participant.
 The short solid horizontal lines represent the median performance for each participant.
 The dotted line indicates a timing error ratio of 1, that is perfect accuracy.
 In the insets, we display the mean error of each condition (dots); the error bars indicate +/- 1 standard error.
 A. Timing task.
-B. Spatial task.
+C. Spatial task.
+B & D. Mean error ratios for each condition (dots) plus/minus one standard error (error bars).
+B. Timing task.
+D. Spatial task.

 Discussion